cookies link

 Sherborne Summer School moves you out of the real world and immerses you in the sheer pleasure of making music and socialising with other like-minded people, singers, instrumentalists, conductors, composers and pianists all meet with the intention of participating in the luxury of one or two weeks' dedicated musical indulgence!
 So why not join us - soak up the atmosphere, forge new friendships, play and sing beautiful music and hear breathtaking concerts and recitals in the most perfect musical setting.

-28 July - 4 August, 2024
+27 July - 3 August, 2025

 Wind Conducting Course

-in association with the BASBWE Education Trust
+in association with WASBE and BASBWE

 Mark Heron, Bjorn Sagstad